lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 3.1.4 =
+Updates: Added a new option to remember the video time elapse next time you enter the page.

+= 3.1.2 =
+Updates: various fixes to improve performance and to reduce external calls.

+= 3.1.1 =
+Updates: better performances and some changes in the admin panel.

 = 3.1.0 =
 Updates: Updated to the latest version of the jquery.mb.YTPlayer.js file (3.0.20) fixing a error if viewed on mobile devices; updated the PLUS box.